S4NKALP/nvim/docs/keybindings.md

 # nvim Keybindings

-Here are all the keybindings defined for nvim2k.
+Here are all the keybindings defined for nvim.

 Check out the source code of individual files for more info.